zhengchang907/arm-oraclelinux-wls/README.md

 <h3>Running the tests</h3>

-Microsoft provides template validation tests in the Git repo for [azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates/tree/master/test/template-tests).
+Microsoft provides template validation tests in the Git repo for Azure-Quickstart-Templates.
 This project has maven configuration to run those tests against the ARM template.
 This is useful when building the template as part of a CI/CD pipeline.

 <h4>Preconditions</h4>